richmondu/libpycognito/README.md

 such as Facebook, Google, and Amazon, and enterprise identity providers via SAML 2.0.

 The sample application is just a console application.
 Need to integrate to Flask to make it a browser application.
+That part should be quite easy since it is just UI.

 ### Flow: